dhartery07/dhartery07.github.io/README.md

-# Declan Hartery's Website
+# Declan Hartery's Website Github

-## This is a home page.
+## This is a readme.